DA Wand: Distortion-Aware Selection using Neural Mesh Parameterization: Method

 In practice we need to initialize our system to produce reasonable segmentations which can be further improved through our end-to-end training.
 To this end, we pretrain our network to segment developable (flattenable with no distortion) patches with boundaries at sharp creases.

 As there is no existing dataset of meshes with labeled distortion-aware decompositions, we build a synthetic one.
 We consider a collection of geometry primitives -- cones, cubes, cylinders, spheres, and tetrahedrons, with known developable decompositions (excluding the sphere).
 To generate training shapes we sample a subset of primitives, apply additional non-rigid deformations (twist, bend, taper, stretch), and compute a CSG union on these perturbed primitives to obtain a watertight mesh.
 For each mesh, we generate an additional augmented mesh by sampling 10\% of the vertices and jittering them along their normals.
 We apply Laplacian smoothing to the resulting mesh.
-See the supplemental for more details and pseudocode of our augmentation procedure.
+See the supplemental for more details and pseudocode.

+For each of our geometry primitives, we take their natural developable decomposition as the starting ground truth (i.e. cubes are segmented into planes, cylinders into the body and two caps, etc.).
 To create ground truth segmentation labels we retain correspondences to the original primitives, and use them to segment the perturbed mesh.
 Note, however, that our augmentations do not preserve developability, though developable segmentation is typically too strong of a constraint for practical applications outside of fabrication.
 Instead we ensure \emph{near-developability} of target segmentations by parameterizing each augmented segmentation with SLIM \cite{rabinovich_scalable_2017}, and discarding all patches with isometric or conformal distortion above a threshold of 0.05.
 Our measures of isometric and conformal distortion are $D_I = \max(\sigma_1, 1/\sigma_2)$ and $D_C = (\sigma_1 - \sigma_2)^2$, respectively, where $\sigma_1$ and $\sigma_2$ are the singular values of the Jacobian of the UV mapping in decreasing order.

 To generate training samples we simulate user selection by randomly sampling 5\% of the triangles (up to a maximum of 20) on valid near-developable patches (excluding regions corresponding to spheres), to use as initial selections $\mathbf{t^*}$.
 The dataset construction procedure is illustrated in \cref{fig:syntheticdataset}.
 Our training dataset consist of 87 meshes with 7,912 initial selections, and our test set consists of 17 meshes with 1,532 initial selections.
 We pretrain our edge encoder network $\phi_E$ and classifier network $\phi_C$ with L2 supervision using Adam with learning rate $10^{-3}$ for 150 epochs.